-The components of the executive compensation program in which the NEOs participated during 2018 are described in the section that follows.
-Additional details about how decisions are made with respect to base salary and pay-at-risk incentives are provided in "Elements of Cash Compensation".
-Information on elements of a pay-at-risk program introduced in January 2017 is also included.
+The components of the executive compensation program in which the NEOs participated during 2019 are described in the section that follows.
+Additional details about how decisions are made with respect to base salary and pay for performance incentives are provided in "Elements of Cash Compensation".
+Information on elements of a pay for performance program introduced in January 2017 is also included.

 Compensation Element Туре Comments Base Salary Fixed The base salary provides a competitive level of fixed compensation that reflects the market value of the position and recognizes the skills and experience the NEO brings to OPG.
-Short Term Incentives (pay-at-risk) Variable All the NEOs participate in a short-term (annual) pay-at-risk incentive plan intended to deliver a portion of total compensation on a pay-at-risk basis.
-The NEOs can earn short-term cash pay-at-risk amounts if key OPG financial and operational objectives and individual performance measures are achieved.
-Medium Term Incentives (pay-at- risk) Variable In 2018, all the NEOs except the CEO participate in a medium term pay-at-risk incentive plan intended to deliver a portion of total compensation on a pay-at-risk basis.
-The NEOs can earn medium term cash pay-at-risk amounts if key OPG financial and operation objectives are achieved over a 3-year period.
+Short Term Incentives (pay for performance) Variable All NEOs participate in a short-term pay for performance incentive plan intended to deliver a portion of total compensation on a pay for performance basis.
+The NEOs can earn short-term cash pay for performance amounts if key OPG financial and operational objectives and individual performance measures are achieved.
+Medium Term Incentives (pay for performance) Variable All NEOs participate in a medium term pay for performance incentive plan intended to deliver a portion of total compensation on a pay for performance basis.
+The NEOs can earn medium term cash pay for performance amounts if key OPG financial and operational objectives are achieved over a three year period.
 Pension Fixed The pension plans in place are designed to provide retirement income to the NEOs based on their income and length of service to OPG.
-Benefits Fixed The NEOs participate in health, dental and group life insurance benefit programs available to other management employees and in 2018 also received an annual non-pensionable executive allowance.
+Benefits Fixed The NEOs participate in health, dental and group life insurance benefit programs available to other management employees.